-I love an outdoor setting with lots of lights and comfy furniture, like you have moved your dining or living room outside.
+I love outdoor areas with lots of lights and comfy furniture, like you have moved your dining or living room outside.
 It doesn’t matter if it’s white table cloths and chandeliers (I do love a chandelier in the garden!) or DIY lighting and pillows and poufs – it still feels like you’re on vacation in your own back yard.

 I recently came across these easy, adorable and creative outdoor lighting ideas that can be made in an afternoon (or less).
 I definitely have to try several of them.

 Either use a plain milk carton or cover it with gift wrap or some other pretty paper.
 Cut out a window both in front and a little bit higher up in back (to let the heat out) and add a candle in a glass votive.